wangonya/wangonya.com/content/blog/pytest-asserting-exceptions.md

   - pytest
 ---

-First time I had someone review my pull requests, she was pretty strict on tests.
+The first time I had someone review my pull requests, she was pretty strict on tests.
 I couldn't merge if the tests were failing, of course.
 But I also couldn't merge if coverage had decreased.
 TDD was still new to me so maintaining coverage was a challenge since I was only testing the